 We did quite a bit of searching to find out where/how prairie points got their name.
 In doing this, we discovered quite a bit about prairie dogs, the ecosystems of Kansas prairies, and even Prairie vodka.
 However, the history of these cute little triangles in the world of sewing and quilting seems a bit vague.
 There was one posting about their possible start as a trim on undergarments in the mid-1800s.
 If you are a prairie point historian, leave us a comment and let us know the real scoop.
 While we’re waiting, let’s make a few prairie points to create a very unique edge for a pretty pillow.
 We use charm pack squares to make things quick and easy.
 There are 32 points around the edge; including clever mitered corners, which we show you how to make.
 And, we added three along the back as buttonhole accents.
 In case you were wondering, prairie dogs are considered to have one of the most sophisticated communication systems in the animal kingdom.

-The coordinating pillows you see peeking out in a few of the photos above is also accented with Charm Pack squares: as a patchworked ruffle.
+The coordinating pillows you see peeking out in a few of the photos here are also accented with Charm Pack squares, but as a patchworked ruffle.
 Go to this pillow tutorial.

-This pillow finishes at approximately 20″ square, excluding the prairie points.
+This Prairie Points pillow finishes at approximately 20″ square, excluding the prairie points.
 At their highest point, these extend approximately 2″ beyond the seam all around.

 Sewing Tools You Need

 NOTE: Supplies listed below are for ONE 20″ pillow.